ankit0anand0/Melody-Generation-Using-RNN/README.md

-# Basic-Project
+# Melody Generation using RNN
-This will include all my projects that I learnt to improve my understanding of how the entire pipeline works.
+This project uses RNN architecture to generate melody.